Top 25 best fighting games for Android phones and tablets

 One of the most popular platform fighting games around gets a strong mobile conversion.
 Brawlhalla wears its Smash Bros. influence on its sleeve, but it's no lesser a free brawler for it.

 Pack a team of up to 8 brawl-hungry fighters and put them in an arena together.
 The result?
-A brilliant fighting game that packs a great punch and feels at home on Android devices.
+A brilliant title that packs a great punch and feels at home on Android devices.
 We have a tier list of Brawlhalla characters, so if you're just starting out, it might be useful to take a quick look, just to make sure you know which character will suit your playstyle.Download Brawlhalla